 In recent seasons, Piemontesi performed a complete Mozart Piano Sonata series at the Wigmore Hall and has appeared in many prestigious venues and festivals including Amsterdam Concertgebouw, Berlin Philharmonie, Zürich Tonhalle, Vienna Konzerthaus and Musikverein, Carnegie Hall New York, Suntory Hall Tokyo, Salzburg Festival, Verbier Festival, Edinburgh International Festival, La Roque d'Anthéron, Lucerne Festival, Aix-en-Provence Easter Festival, Rheingau Festival and New York Mostly Mozart Festival.

-In chamber music, Piemontesi plays with a variety of partners – Leif Ove Andsnes, Yuri Bashmet, Renaud and Gautier Capuçon, Emmanuel Pahud, Daniel Müller-Schott, Heinrich Schiff, Christian Tetzlaff, Tabea Zimmermann and the Emerson Quartet.
+Piemontesi is also a natural and keen chamber musician and plays with a variety of partners – Leif Ove Andsnes, Yuri Bashmet, Renaud and Gautier Capuçon, Emmanuel Pahud, Daniel Müller-Schott, Heinrich Schiff, Christian Tetzlaff, Tabea Zimmermann and the Emerson Quartet.

 In 2018 he released Liszt’s “Première année: Suisse” from Années de pèlerinage and St. François de Paule marchant sur les flots, combined with a documentary by French filmmaker Bruno Monsaingeon, a double CD and DVD for Orfeo.
 Piemontesi’s prior recordings include Mozart Piano Concertos Nos 25 & 26 with the Scottish Chamber Orchestra and Andrew Manze on Linn, and for Naïve he has recorded Debussy Préludes, Mozart solo piano works and Schumann and Dvorak Piano Concertos with the BBC Symphony Orchestra and Jiří Bělohlávek.
 In 2016 he appeared on Decca/Deutsche Grammophon’s complete edition of Mozart’s works.